Up-Mods/Arcanus-Legacy/README.md

 ---

-Esoterica is a small mod with a magic system inspired by Wynncraft and Electroblob's Wizardry, along with new trinkets, structures, and threats sometime Soon<sup>TM</sup> in future updates.
+Arcanus is a small mod with a magic system inspired by Wynncraft and Electroblob's Wizardry, along with new trinkets, structures, and threats sometime Soon<sup>TM</sup> in future updates.

 ---